Stranded on the Tarmac? Here's What You Need to Know

 The airline is also required to inform passengers of the reason/s behind the tarmac delay.

 Try as we might, we can’t always have our travel plans run smoothly.
 Air mishaps occur.
+Remember to claim flight compensation if you are eligible.

 The important thing is to know your rights when they do.
 If you ever happen to be stranded on a plane, you’ll now be more savvy on the best action to take to turn your situation around.